not-byte/blink-app/README.md

 ### Messages

-This section provides features to search for users 👥, view currently online users, and browse through recent open chats.🧑‍💻
+This section provides features to search for users, view currently online users, and browse through recent open chats.

 ### Conversation

 Here, the entire application process takes place, including the exchange of messages and images.

+> [!WARNING]
+> Work-in-progress Feature

-### Discover (Work-in-progress Feature)
+### Discover

 This section allows users to find new people that want to communicate.

+> [!WARNING]
+> Work-in-progress Feature

-### Settings (Work-in-progress Feature)
+### Settings

-This option enables users to personalize 🎨 the application's appearance and behavior to suit their daily usage preferences ⚙️ and needs.
+This option enables users to personalize the application's appearance and behavior to suit their daily usage preferences and needs.

 <p id="service"></p>